ustaxcourt/ef-cms/docs/logging.md

 - Infrastructure
   - AWS: IAM user management — [CloudTrail][cloudtrail] with event source: `iam.amazonaws.com`
   - AWS: Role and account management is done through Cognito API requests — ❌
+    - Roles and user management are performed through Cognito directly, which despite documentation, appears not to be logging in CloudTrail for changes to users.
   - Terraform: Test accounts seeded into development environments are applied through Terraform — [CircleCI][circleci]
 - Application
   - Authorization requires Cognito account management listed above